-This effect could increase Sacramento River's inundation levels within the lease area.
+This effect could increase the slough's inundation levels within the lease area, and this risk of flood exposure is likely to increase with time.
 In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea level rise).

-In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
-Conversely, climate changeinduced droughts could decrease river levels and flow for extended periods of time.
-Climate change and sea level rise will further influence riverine areas by changing erosion and sedimentation rates.
-Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.
+In rivers, creeks, and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
+Conversely, climate change induced droughts could decrease river levels and flow for extended periods of time.

-The existing boat dock, gangway, two-pile dolphin, and piling are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed piles and bank protection may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+The floating boat dock and ramp will be adaptable to higher water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of the facilities.
+The pilings are fixed and therefore more vulnerable to sea level rise and more frequent flood events.
+These structures may need additional fortification or repair and maintenance to ensure they do not become dislodged or degraded, as they could pose risks to public safety and navigation.

 Regular maintenance, as referenced in the lease, may reduce the likelihood of severe structural degradation or dislodgement.
-Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are in an area that may be subject to the effects of climate change, including sea level rise.
+Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to the effects of climate change, including sea level rise.